Researchers & Students - Research Participation Requests

-- Is your request linked to an established University, College or Research Body?
-If not, it is unlikely that we will be able to make a call on your behalf.(One exception to this is the Young Scientist competition where researchers are secondary school students.)
+- Your work is linked to an established University, College or Research Body.
+If it is not, it is unlikely that we will be able to make a public call on your behalf.
+One exception to this is the Young Scientist competition where researchers are secondary school students.

 What we can do if requirements outlined above are met